mokapi48/NoStreamPopUp/README.md

 # NoStreamPopUp

-Hides the floating picture-in-picture window Discord shows to preview a stream — yours or anyone else's.
+Hides the floating picture-in-picture window Discord shows to preview a stream, yours or anyone else's.

 ## What it does